Saeris/Compendium/README.md

 ## Setting up

-Before you start, make sure you have a working [NodeJS](http://nodejs.org/) environment, preferably with NPM 3.
+Before you start, make sure you have a working [NodeJS](http://nodejs.org/) environment, with NPM 3.
+Preferably use [Yarn](https://yarnpkg.com/) instead of NPM for installation of packages to ensure that you'll use exactly the same dependencies as the project.

 From the project folder, execute the following command: